iot2018wt/sis-iot/CFP1.md

 - REST-like and RESTful architectural styles for applications involving constrained devices
 - Alignment of ontology standards among standardization bodies
 - Solutions for machine-to-machine semantic interoperability
-- Open source implementations
+- Open source implementations of standards for semantic interoperability
 - Interoperability and alignment among standards, ontologies, catalogues, related to sensors, actuators, and the web of things
-- Semantics and Open Platforms for Web of Data and Things
+- Semantic standards for Web of Data and Things
-- Semantic technologies helping constructing systems of IoT Systems
+- Semantic standards for constructing systems of IoT Systems

 PAPER SUBMISSION